A Water Efficiency Dataset for African Data Centers

-We now present the details of estimating waster consumption by two LLMs, i.e., Meta's Llama-3-70Angola B and OpenAI's GPT-4.
+We also present the details of estimating water consumption by two LLMs, i.e., Meta's Llama-3-70 B and OpenAI's GPT-4.
 We use the following equations to calculate the onsite and offsite water consumption, respectively:

 where $W$ is the water consumption, $\gamma$ is the WUE, $\rho$ is the power usage effectiveness (PUE), $E$ is the server energy consumption for AI models, and the subscript ``$\text{on}$'' and ``$\text{off}$'' denote ``onsite'' and ``offsite'' wherever applicable, respectively.
+To incorporate leakage, we also compute the adjusted onsite WUE:

-Thus, to estimate the LLMs' water consumption, we need their onsite and offsite WUEs, energy consumption, as well as the PUE.
+Thus, to estimate the LLMs' water consumption, we need their onsite and offsite WUEs (including the onsite WUE adjusted for leakage), energy consumption, and PUE.

-\subsection{WUE}
+\subsubsection{WUE}

 For African countries, we use the average onsite and offsite WUEs from our dataset.
 For the U.S. and global references, their average onsite WUEs are obtained from publicly accessible reports based on Microsoft's U.S. average (0.55 L/kWh) and Equinix's global average (1.07 L/kWh), which represent efficient hyperscale and colocation data centers, respectively \cite{equinixPUE,Microsoft_Water_2022_how_azure_cloud}.
 Their average offsite WUEs are acquired from the World Resource Institute report \cite{reig2020guidance}.